-GMC 100A

-Preparing For Success
+GMC 100A Preparing For Success 2 qh

-A highly recommended course designed to assist new students with the transition to college life.
+Life Keys is a highly recommended course designed to assist new students with the transition to college life.
 Special emphasis on academic survival skills and on nurturing positive relationships with faculty and other students.
 The course is designed to cover those skill areas necessary for students to achieve their educational goals.
 Required for all LSS students.

-GMC 105 Success In Algebra
+GMC 105 Success In Algebra 2 qh